FIRE-Phoebe/Gas_Price_analysis/README.md

   <img src='Resources/images/consumer_var_summary_table.PNG' width=800 height=200></p>

 #### Measure Metrics:
-- R^2 Score: Residual squared score that efers to the coefficient of determination.
-It tells how well the unknoen samples will be predicted by model.(best is 1.0, can be negative)
+- R-squared Score: Residual squared score that efers to the coefficient of determination.
+It tells how well the unknoen samples will be predicted by model.(The best is 1.0, can be negative)
-- MAE: Mean absolute error, which is the average of absolute errors off all the data points in the given dataset.
+- MAE: Mean absolute error; the average of absolute errors off all the data points in the given dataset.
-- MSE: Mean squared error, which is the average of the squares of the errors of all the data points in the given dataset.
+- MSE: Mean squared error; the average of the squares of the errors of all the data points in the given dataset.
 - MAE*: Median of all the errors in the given dataset. (it's robust to outliers)
-- EVS: Explained variance score that measures how well out model can account for the variation in the dataset.
+- EVS: Explained variance score; measures how well out model can account for the variation in the dataset.
 (1.0 indicatesthat model is perfect.)

     <img src='Resources/images/Model_evaluation.PNG' width=700 height=150>